We live in a society in which monogamous pairing is the norm.

 In this way, confronting our feelings of jealousy can serve to make us stronger people, strengthening our foundation, our internal security, and our relationships, too.

 Myth #5: Polyamory is for enlightened people.

-While there are a lot of prejudices against poly people, there can also be a romanticization of it, seeing polyamory as the truly evolved way to live.
+While there are a lot of prejudices against polyamorous people, there can also be a romanticization of it, seeing polyamory as the truly evolved way to live.

-The truth is, poly people are not perfect.
+The truth is, polyamorous people are not perfect.
 People hurt each other in polyamory just like they do in monogamy.
-Poly relationships can fall apart just the same.
+Polyamorous relationships can fall apart just the same.

 Polyamory comes with its own set of challenges, requiring a process of unlearning and challenging our cultural conditioning around love and relationships.